Psychology (PSYC)

 PSYC 313V.
 Drugs, Mind and Behavior.
 1 Unit.

 This course focuses on Stetson's Health and Wellness Value.
 This course helps students understand the effects of drug use - legal and illegal - on the individual.
 It explores drug actions on brain function, their short-term effects on mind and behavior, as well as the possible long-term consequences of drug exposure, including tolerance, dependence, and drug addiction.
 The course also examines other key factors that can influence drug effects, including characteristics of the user, drug expectancies, and the role of the environment.
-Offered at least once a year.
+Offered at least once every two years.

 PSYC 322.
 Memory in Everyday Life.
 1 Unit.